craftingcity/The-Known-World/README.md

 ###### More Elementals
 ##### Aaracokra (s.)
+Hollow boned humanoid-birdfolk native to the Elemental [[Plane of Air]].

 **Age.** You are considered fully mature at six and live to be about sixty.
 **Size.** Mechanically, your size is medium.
 You stand at about five and a half feet tall.
 You weigh about one-hundred thirty pounds.
 **Speed.** Your speed is 30 feet per round.